 - Rub turkey generously with spices.
 Apply spices under wings, skin and every other area you can get into.

 - Place the turkey in a smoker with the breast facing up.
 Stuff the turkey with whole onion and whole apples.
 This will add great flavors to the turkey.

 - The smoke time will depend on the size of the turkey.
-You should plan 30-40 minutes of smoke time per pound.
-Turkey is ready once the internal temperature of the meat reaches 165F.
+You should plan for 30-40 minutes of smoke time per pound.
+The turkey is ready once the internal temperature of the meat reaches 165°F.